-Other revenues include municipal taxes, provincial and federal government grants, traffic fine revenues, investment income, developer contributions, and other miscellaneous sources of revenue.
+Other revenues include municipal taxes, unconditional provincial and federal government grants, traffic fine revenues, investment income, and other miscellaneous sources of revenue.

-Other expenses include community support funding and grants, economic development, contingencies, and other miscellaneous expenses.
+Other expenses include community support funding and grants, economic development, interest on prepaid taxes and deposits, contingencies, and other miscellaneous expenses.

-The resulting annual surplus is primarily used for budgeted transfers to reserves, and debt principal repayments.
+The resulting annual surplus is primarily used for budgeted transfers to reserves, debt principal repayments, and acquisition of tangible capital assets.